lwkoon/AMBEserver2/README.md

 Safe Forwarding:
 Only after these checks is the packet forwarded to the AMBE3000 over the serial interface.

 This approach should help prevent crashes or lock-ups of the AMBE3000 due to bad internet packets.
-I hope this amendment meets your requirements.

-processSocket() Modifications:
-The function now checks that the packet's start byte is correct.

-It validates the payload length against the size of the payload buffer to prevent buffer overflows due to corrupted UDP data.

-It calculates the expected total packet size and verifies that it matches the received size.

-Only after these checks does it forward the packet to the serial port.

-I hope this updated code meets your needs and prevents crashes caused by bad internet packets.